Harut-san/Harut-san/README.md

 - 👋 Hi, I’m @Harut-san
 - 👀 I’m interested in Manual and Automated Testing
-- 🌱 I’m currently learning to become a SQA Tester
+- 🌱 I’m currently learning to become a QA Tester
-- 💞️ I’m looking to collaborate on anything that includes SQA
+- 💞️ I’m looking to collaborate on anything that includes QA
-- 📫 How to reach me: harut.vardikyan@hot-shot.com
+- 📫 How to reach me: harutikv@gmail.com

 <!---